 A DNS filter is a specific type of web filter designed to handle internet traffic or protect websites for particular people, processes or departments.
 In other words, it is the web filter usually suitable for companies with a large database.

 Immediately after the purchase of a domain, such domain gets hosted with its unique IP address which gives room for easy identification of the site.
 Thus, before a webpage loads or appears on your device, a DNS query has to be launched.
 This query allows your DNS server to inspect the IP address of the webpage, create a connection between the browser and the server where the website is hosted.
 If all checks out, the needed web page displays.

 However, when DNS filtering is involved, the DNS server fails to return the IP address of the website if it exists because it takes it through a whole process investigation which makes it detect if a web page or IP address is malicious.
 Once the web page or IP is deemed malicious, access to such site is blocked.
 In other words, you get rerouted to a local IP address which displays a block page telling you the web page of interest cannot be accessed.

 DNS filter control can be implemented at the router level, with the aid of ISP or a web filtering service provider.
-If it is assigned to the service provider (which most business often opt for), the owner hand over their DNS to the service provider who blacklists all form of a malicious webpage or IP addresses.
+If it is assigned to the service provider (which most businesses often opt for), the owner hands over their DNS to the service provider who blacklists all form of a malicious webpage or IP addresses.

-Truth be told, no DNS filtering solution will block all harmful websites and this most times only apply to newly created websites.
-Instead of detecting, examining and confirming such sites as malicious, a delay which might give room to attack is experienced.
-Aside from this, DNS web filters remains a good option in terms of blocking malicious websites.
+Truth be told, no DNS filtering solution will block all harmful websites and this most times only applies to newly created websites.
+Instead of detecting, examining, and confirming such sites as malicious, a delay which might give room to attack is experienced.
+Aside from this, DNS web filters remain a good option in terms of blocking malicious websites.

 With the above knowledge, I'm sure you want to be a part of the moving train.
 No medium allows you to block malware and malicious sites, control your web access like a DNS web filter does.
 Decide now and keep your business protected!